dr. M.P. (Maarten) Wolsink

-My academic education started with studying physics (University Groningen).
-This study was interrupted for 16 months waste of time in the army (1974-1975).
+My academic education started with studying physics (University Groningen), interrupted for 16 months waste of time in the army (1974-1975).
 At the physics department I became inspired by Pugwash conference ideas, and I started following courses at the Peace Science Department ("Polemologisch Instituut") at Groningen University.
-After those experiences I continued with reading Political Science at the University of Amsterdam.
-Educated with veritable respect for empirical research in the physics tradition, as well an inspiring short visits in 1977 in the US (UC Berkeley and Ohio State University, BowlingGreen) I chose the specialization of Social Science Methods.
-During the 2nd phase of the study (after what at the time was called the 'kandidaats exam') I worked during my study for 3.5 years as research and education assistant in the Methodology department.
-Beside SocSci Methods, I followed a second major in Communication Studies (with a 2nd thesis resulting in my 1st peer-reviewed publication in the late journal Massacommunicatie, 1981)
+After 2,5 yrs pysics I continued with reading Political Science at the University of Amsterdam.
+Educated with veritable respect for empirical research in the physics tradition, as well as inspiring short visits in 1977 in the US (UC Berkeley and Ohio State University, BowlingGreen) I specialized in Social Science Methods.
+During the 2nd phase of the study (at the time BA was called the 'kandidaats exam') I worked during my study for 3.5 years as research and education assistant in the Methodology department.
+Beside SocSci Methods, I followed a second major in Communication Studies.
+Based on this 2nd thesis was my 1st peer-reviewed publication in the late Dutch language journal Massacommunicatie, 1981.

 In 1979 I started as research and education assistant at the Social Science Methods Department, and in 1982 I graduated: MA Social Science Methodology; Political Science and Mass Communication.